Key takeaways:

 Tingling sensation on skin (paresthesia)

-Talk to your HCP before stopping venlafaxine.
+Talk to your prescriber before stopping venlafaxine.
 They’ll likely recommend that you lower your dose slowly.
-In studies of venlafaxine, doses were lowered by 75 mg every week until the medication was stopped.
+In studies of venlafaxine extended-release, doses were lowered by 75 mg every week until the medication was stopped.
 Sometimes, the dose may need to be lowered over several months to avoid withdrawal symptoms.

 Paroxetine (Paxil) is part of a group of medications called selective serotonin reuptake inhibitors (SSRIs).
 It’s used to treat conditions such as depression, anxiety, and certain menopause symptoms.